Rams in search of record-tying 26th win in pivotal showdown

-Steve Barnes enters his second season as an assistant coach at Colorado State in 2014-15, and his third season at CSU overall after spending the 2012-13 season as the Rams' Director of Player Personnel.
+Steve Barnes enters his first season as the associate head coach at Colorado State in 2016-17 after spending three seasons as an assistant coach and the 2012-13 season as the Rams' Director of Player Personnel.

 Barnes, whose relationship with Eustachy dates back to the 1970s, previously coached with Eustachy at Iowa State as the associate head coach in 1998-99 and 2002-03.